-Dr. Rovelli: Yeah.
-My translators are very, very good.
-The fascination of science is not what we have learned; it is the process of learning.
+Mr. Rovelli: Yeah, yeah, my translators are very, very good.
+The fascination of science is not what we have learned.
+It is the process of learning.
 It’s the discovery.
-I mean, there’s the wonder of what we learn.
-“Wow.”
-Then the wonder creates more curiosity, and then we realize that there’s so much we have not learned yet.
+It’s the wonder of what we learn: “Wow.”
+Then, the wonder creates more curiosity, and then we realize that there is so much we have not learned yet.
 I don’t think we are near the end of physics at all.
 I don’t think we are near the end of science at all.
 There is so much to be discovered.
 And the beauty of the scientific enterprise is that we are in touch with the unknown, what we don’t know, and we try to make steps into it.
-So, that’s a strength of science, that it works out of beauty, out of intuition, out of imagination, but it has a very solid way then of checking.
+So, that’s a strength of science, that it works out of beauty, out of intuition, out of imagination, but it has a very solid way, then, of checking.
 And which also means that some — many beautiful ideas turn out to be wrong.

-Ms. Tippett: And I think — you also write about, and many people have — I mean, that Einstein is this singular mind through which the general theory of relativity came together, a coherent vision of gravity, space, and time.
-And yet, even Einstein struggled with what happened — with the discoveries he made, I mean, with the emergence of quantum theory because he really wanted there to be some kind of overriding objective reality that we could describe.
-A driving point that you make as you describe quantum physics, and really all of physics, is we must accept the idea that reality is interaction.
+Ms. Tippett: And I think — you also write about, and many people have — I mean, Einstein is this singular mind through which the general theory of relativity came together, a coherent vision of gravity, space, and time; and yet, even Einstein struggled with what happened with the discoveries he made, with the emergence of quantum theory, because he really wanted there to be some kind of overriding objective reality that we could describe.
+A driving point that you make as you describe quantum physics, and really all of physics, is, we must accept the idea that reality is interaction.

-Dr. Rovelli: Yeah.
-This is a very general point in science.
-And I’m not sure I’m able to articulate entirely, but I think it comes out for many sciences, and certainly from quantum mechanics, but also from others, we do understand the world better not in terms of things, but in terms of interaction between things, and how things interact with one another, even in biology.
-We understand biology in terms of evolution, how things change, and how — we understand the antelope because there’s a lion and the lion because there’s antelope.
-We don’t have them in isolation.
+Mr. Rovelli: This is a very general point in science.
+And I’m not sure I’m able to articulate entirely, but I think it comes out from many sciences and, certainly, from quantum mechanics, but also from others — we do understand the world better, not in terms of things but in terms of interaction between things and how things interact with one another, even in biology.
+We understand biology in terms of evolution, how things change and how — we understand the antelope because there is a lion and the lion because there is antelope.
+We don’t understand them in isolation.

 Ms. Tippett: You wrote...